pinax-network/substreams/README.md

 ## Building Substreams

-To build any of the available Substreams in the `./substreams` directory you can use the Makefile by running `make build SUBMODULE=<submodule>`.
-Alternatively you can change into the submodule directory and run `cargo build --target wasm32-unknown-unknown --release`.
+To build any of the available Substreams in the `./substreams` directory you can use the Makefile by running `make build SUBSTREAM=<substream>`.
+Alternatively you can change into the Substream directory and run `cargo build --target wasm32-unknown-unknown --release`.

 You can also execute the `./build-all.sh` script in case you want to build all available substreams.

 ## Running Substreams

-To execute a Substream on the server you need to use the CLI and specify the substream.yaml file you want to execute, the endpoint to execute the Substream on and the store method.
+To execute a Substream on the server you need to use the CLI and specify the `substream.yaml` file you want to execute, the endpoint to execute the Substream on and the store method.

 For example executing the exemplary `blocktime-meta` Substream you need to run:

-`substreams run -e waxtest.firehose.eosnation.io:9001 ./submodules/blocktime-meta/substreams.yaml store_blockmeta`
+`substreams run -e waxtest.firehose.eosnation.io:9001 ./substreams/blocktime-meta/substreams.yaml store_blockmeta`

 In case you want to execute the Substream on a specific interval you can specify the start block using `-s <start_block_num>` and end block using `-t <end_block_num>`.
 The endblock can also be specified as range using `+`.
 That means using `-t +1000`